 Yellow Rattle (Rhinanthus minor) Seed

 Yellow rattle, Rhinanthus minor, is the only single species seed we sell.
 It can be an important plant for meadow creation.
 It's otherwise known as Hay rattle, as it was said to herald the harvest when it set seed.
-It's an annual, quick to appear through existing sward in early spring.
+It's an attractive annual, quick to appear through existing sward in early spring.
 Yellow Rattle is hemi-parasitic, like Eyebright - a distant relation - and Mistletoe.
 This mean that is photosynthesises, but also needs nutrients from a host plant.
 Rhinanthus significantly reduces the vigour of some other plants, including - most helpfully - grasses.
 Not all grasses though - the more vigorous, coarser species will overwhelm it.
 If you have lots of the thug in chief - perennial rye grass - in an area where you want to have Rattle, I'm afraid it's a lost cause.
 Some plants, like plantains and Oxeye daisy, have developed their own strategies to resist Yellow Rattle, so do well in swards with large Rhinanthus populations.

 Once common but disliked by farmers - unsurprisingly - Yellow rattle is an attractive plant with a yellow snapdragon type of flower which pollinators find helpful too, particularly bumblebees and butterflies.
 It's said to represent a cockscomb, hence another of its synonyms.